kodefreez/LMStudioPromptEnhancer/README.md

 1. Run your desired model in LM Studio and start the server.
 2. In ComfyUI, add the **LM Studio Prompt Enhancer** node (found in the `LMStudio` category).
 3. Set your theme, style, and other options on the node.
+4. (Optional) Select a `Target Model` from the advanced options and fill in any model-specific details.
-4. Connect the `positive_prompt` output to your image generation node (e.g., KSampler).
+5. Connect the `positive_prompt` output to your image generation node (e.g., KSampler).
-5. Queue your prompt.
+6. Queue your prompt.

 ## Testing